Why Some People Never Change

 Introduction

-It didn't take long to appreciate Jerry had repeated what he had been told.
-What he said did not in any way touch his twisted mind.
+It didn't take long to appreciate Jerry merely repeated what he had been told.
+What came out of his mouth did not in any way touch his twisted mind.
+He remained exactly as he had been; one who tried to 'fix' others by denying himself.

 Internalisation

-This is the centre point.
+This is the center point.

 The Failure of Psycho-Therapy

 There are people who have developed an inability to alter their world view.
-No matter what they experience, no matter how it is defined, no matter how they reiterate, their internal disability prevents change.
+No matter what they experience, no matter how it is defined, no matter how they reiterate, their internal mental disability prevents change.

 There are those who, when certainties are shattered, reboot, so as to reestablish those 'certainties'.

-Harriet suffered from false memory syndrome.
-She 'remembered' things that never happened.
-This is not recalling a green dress when she wore gold, this is recalling something that never happened.
-Things that could be legally or medically proven to have never happened.
+This is not recalling wearing a green dress when she wore gold, this is recalling something that never happened.
+This is remembering an event that could be legally or medically proven to have never happened.

 As a person who suffers mental illness, she can never accept facts that contradict her fantasies.